 Previously a corporate partner at the firm, Lorna created and oversees implementation of the award-winning Inclusion 2020 programme which builds on a long track record of support and engagement with colleagues.

-After almost a decade as editor, Damian became editor in chief and publisher of EG in 2019.
+After almost a decade as editor, Damian became editor in chief and publisher of Estates Gazette in 2019.
 He has been a business journalist for 25 years, writing for and editing a number of magazines, newspapers and online publications in the UK and Hong Kong.

 Alex Hyde is an executive search consultant who works with corporate clients to help them find leaders for their senior management teams.
 He has personal experience of anxiety and depression, which first surfaced after the loss of his wife to cancer in 2016.